Don’t sweat. In this guide, we’ll help you troubleshoot an AC system that’s blowing warm air so you can get back to feeling great.

 Any effective climate control system has two parts: An HVAC system that controls the temperature and circulation of air inside your home, and a “thermal boundary” to keep inside air in and outside air out.

-And if your house can’t keep warm, muggy air outside, even the best HVAC system will struggle to keep your house feeling comfy.
+And if your house can’t keep warm, muggy air outside, even the best air conditioning system will struggle to keep your house feeling comfy.

 A telltale sign of this problem happens during the summer, when stuffy, hot air can collect in the upper floors of your house for months at a time.
 (If this is happening to you, we’re sorry.
 It’s truly no fun.)

-By the way, this problem is often a one-two punch—many houses with inadequate insulation also have insufficient HVAC systems (especially if the house is older).
+By the way, this problem is often a one-two punch—many houses with inadequate insulation also have insufficient HVAC systems that can’t correctly regulate humidity levels (especially if the house is older).

 3. The airways in your house need maintenance.